ioccc-src/winner/2024/ferguson1/README.md

 I could be wrong on whether this is one the compiler missed though: it's hard to follow all the `goto`s.
 As you find out in [obfuscation.html](obfuscation.html) it's 134 after pre-processing!
+One of the alt versions I supplied is 131 before the cpp and 149 after.
+I did not submit that for practical reasons but I kind of wish I had, now that it won.
+Nonetheless 134 is already way too many.
+149 is much worse.

 Yes I might be mad.
 But then again I might just be the Devil.
 Who knows?
 What I do know is code that is meant to be reached is reached!
 Yes I've played it many times.
 Some code I made dead seemed totally useless but why not add to confusion?
 If that includes one that the compiler misses that's even better!

 It is **NOT** a bug where in the inner switch there is a missing case.
 That is done because I do not want it to always trigger.
 That is the one that is in a